paz-sh/paz/README.md

 $ export DOCKER_EMAIL="user@example.com"
 ```
 ...replacing the values above with the registry URL, auth and email values that you would normally put in your `~/.dockercfg` file.
 These variables are used to write a `~/.dockercfg` file on the CoreOS hosts.
 Use the credentials of any account with read access to pull the images.

-If you don't have an account on quay.io, create one and get in touch with a maintainer to give you access to the Paz team on quay.io.

 You will need to install `fleetctl` and `etcdctl`.
 On OS/X you can install both with brew:
 ```